Well, what about if you remove the merchant account part? Can you still process payments online?

-If you don’t know how much you pay in payment processing fees, you’re potentially losing hundreds or thousands of pounds every year.
+If you don’t know how much you pay in card payment processing fees, you’re potentially losing hundreds or thousands of pounds every year.
 We could save you 40% on your current fees and it’ll only take 2 minutes.
-Click here to get started.
+Compare your credit card processing fees now.

 How do third-party payment processors work?

 A normal payment processor like Worldpay has a simple job.
 It takes a transaction request from the merchant and liaises with various banks to move money from the customer’s account to the merchant’s account.

 Okay, maybe it’s not simple but it’s straightforward to explain.

 A third-party processor works in basically the same way except, instead of sending the money to your merchant account, it sends it to its own merchant account as an intermediate step before sending the funds to your bank account.

 As part of your deal with the processor, you get to use their merchant account as if it were your own.
 And that’s basically the only difference.